 Many performance storms are tied to resources contention.
 Understanding the resources contention can help admins to detect problems and avoid them.

 Xangati StormTracker injects storm analysis into its capacity trending algorithms.

 Pricing and licensing

-The new update is free upgrade for existing customers, and it’s a part of Xangati Management Dashboard and Xangati for vSphere (Free version).
-Xangati’s StormTracker technology will be available on September 30, 2012 and is included in the purchase price of one of the solutions within the Xangati XMD suite – Xangati VI Dashboard at $150 per socket; and Xangati VDI Dashboard at $10 per desktop.
+The new update is a free upgrade for existing customers, and it's a part of Xangati Management Dashboard and Xangati for vSphere (Free version).
+Xangati’s StormTracker technology is available and is included in the purchase price of one of the solutions within the Xangati XMD suite – Xangati VI Dashboard at $150 per socket; and Xangati VDI Dashboard at $10 per desktop.
 At that time, Xangati will also make the offering available via download as a free two-week trial.